CaraMcAvinchey/CaraMcAvinchey/README.md

 ### Hi there 👋 I'm a Junior Fullstack Developer

-- 🔭 I’m currently building 7 games using JavaScript each with a different front-end framework (Bootstrap, Materialize, Tailwind).
+- 🔭 I’m building 7 games using JavaScript each with a different front-end framework (Bootstrap, Materialize, Tailwind).
-- 🌱 I’m currently learning SQL with @codecademy
+- 🌱 I’m learning SQL with @codecademy
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: I lived in China for 4 years as an English teacher